 As the current owners of the Company, they are committed to growth and expansion of the business, and ultimately passing it on to a fourth generation of ownership.

-Now with over 85 years of expertise under our belts, the history and success of Huron Automatic Screw Company marches on due to the dedication, expertise, hard work and commitment of our many employees, past and present, and the trust our valued customers have placed in us.
+Now with nearly 90 years of expertise under our belts, the history and success of Huron Automatic Screw Company marches on due to the dedication, expertise, hard work and commitment of our many employees, past and present, and the trust our valued customers have placed in us.
 Strategic planning, investment in new technology and Lean Manufacturing principles are some of the concepts embraced by the third generation of Brooks family ownership.
 By focusing efforts in these areas, customers are assured of having a reliable, quality supplier for years to come.